 - High cholesterol

-- Obstructive sleep apnea related to brain fog and fatigue
+- Obstructive sleep apnea is related to brain fog and fatigue

 Women and Cryptogenic Strokes

 Brain stroke kills twice as many women per year as breast cancer.
 Strokes are currently the third leading cause of death for women across the world.
-For this reason, women should take the necessary steps by understanding the factors and making changes to reduce overall risk factors.
+For this reason, women should take the necessary steps to understand the factors and make changes to reduce overall risk.

 Some female-specific risk factors for having brain strokes include: